imAcni/CTF-Stuff/SwampCTF 2025/pwn/ret2win-beginnerpwn2.md

 Solution: Overflow the return address and point it to the win() function.

-Find the buffer (which was 64 characters) and then add 8 since it's a 64 bit binary.
+Find the buffer (which was 64 characters) and then add 8.
 Reverse since it's little endian. (or just use pwntools)
 ```
 from pwn import *            # This is how we import pwntools